15 Quick Self Care Night Ideas for Busy Moms at Home

 13. Meditate for Mindfulness

 One of the most effective yet simple methods to relax your brain and prepare your body for sleep is meditation.
-You can release the stresses of the day and relax calmly by taking a few minutes to engage in mindful breathing.
+You can release the day’s stress and relax calmly by taking a few minutes to practice mindful breathing.
 Meditation doesn’t have to be extensive and complex; even 5 minutes in bed before falling asleep can make a significant difference for busy moms.

 Use this simple trick: Sit down or lie down, and rest your eyes, then concentrate on breathing.
 Then, inhale for 4 seconds, hold for 4 seconds, and exhale for 4 seconds.
 Perform this cycle three times, or until your body feels significantly lighter and your mind is relaxed.